Shuffle algebras for quivers and wheel conditions: The case of non-generic parameters

 \end{corollary}

-Note that the notion of standard words need not be the same for $\CS$ and for ${_\rho\CS}$.
+Note that the notion of standard words need not be the same for $\CS$ as for ${_\BK\CS}$.
 More specifically, for some word $v$ there might exist a relation:

-for some coefficients in $\BF$, which does not specialize to ${_\rho\BF}$ (i.e. these coefficients are rational functions in $q$ and $t_e$, which might have poles when specializing $q,t_e$ to characters of ${_\rho}T$).
-If this were to happen, then $v$ would not be standard with respect to $\CS$, but it might be standard with respect to $_\rho\CS$.
-This ``failure of flatness" could result in the algebra $_\rho\CS$ being ``bigger" than the algebra $\CS$. \\
+for some coefficients in $\BF$, which does not specialize to $\BK$ (i.e. these coefficients are rational functions in the formal symbols $q$ and $t_e$, which might have poles when evaluating $q,t_e$ to elements of $\BK$).
+If this were to happen, then $v$ would not be standard with respect to $\CS$, but it might be standard with respect to $_\BK\CS$.
+This ``failure of flatness" could a priori result in the algebra $_\BK\CS$ being ``bigger" than the algebra $\CS$. \\

-\begin{example} Let us consider the case when $Q$ is the quiver with one vertex and $g$ loops, and consider ${_\rho}T$ as in \eqref{eqn:example}.
-In this case, the shuffle algebra \eqref{eqn:restricted shuffle} consists of Laurent polynomials which satisfy \eqref{eqn:restricted wheel}, namely the requirement that:
+\begin{example} Let us consider the case when $Q$ is the quiver with one vertex and $g$ loops; in this case, Assumption \begin{otherlanguage*}{russian}Ъ\end{otherlanguage*} requires $|\rho(q)| < |\rho(t_e)| < 1$ for all $e \in \{1,\dots,g\}$.
+For example, this is the case in the setting of Remark \ref{rem:g loops}, since the Weil numbers of a smooth curve $X$ over $\mathbb{F}_{q^{-1}}$ have absolute value $q^{-\frac 12}$.
+The shuffle algebra \eqref{eqn:restricted shuffle} then consists of those symmetric Laurent polynomials $R$ such that: